playmint/playerchain-demo/README.md

 :balance_scale: &nbsp; We’re interested in moving control of your games away from corporations back to you.

-:desktop_computer: &nbsp; For multiplayer games, that means removing the reliance on servers.
+:desktop_computer: &nbsp; For multiplayer games, that means removing the reliance on central servers.

-:atom_symbol: &nbsp; Public decentralised blockchains are a step in the right direction, but you still rely on the blockchain nodes, and they're not capable of running responsive games.
+:atom_symbol: &nbsp; Public blockchains are decentralised, but you still rely on external compute, which is expensive and constrains performance.

 :white_check_mark: &nbsp; Playerchains remove any reliance on anyone outside your game’s group.